Wi5/wi5-aggregation/README.md

 What does this software do?
 ---------------------------

-The main purpose of this software is to send Wi-Fi A-MPDUs, with the aim of measuring the savings they provide.
+The main purpose of this software is to send a number of Wi-Fi A-MPDUs, with the aim of measuring the savings they provide.

 Therefore, it runs all this process:

 ```
 fakeaps.c            STA that connects
 |                      |
-|------- Beacon ------>|            The SSID is "ap0"
+|------- Beacon ------>|            The announced SSID is "ap0"
 |------- Beacon ------>|
 |------- Beacon ------>|
 |                      |
 |<--- Probe request ---|
-|                      |            The association process starts now
+|                      |----------- The association process starts now
 |--- Probe response -->|
 |<------- ACK ---------|
 |                      |